 Many people on all sides of the political aisle appear at sixes and sevens concerning the proper response to Boris Johnson’s “offensive” comments.
 Do we support the outre MP and the principle of freedom of speech or do we blame Boris Johnson for insensitive comments that risk stoking some pretty hot flames?
 Before tackling this, it is necessary to examine what is meant by ‘Islamophobia’.

 What does ‘Islamophobia’ mean?

 “Islamophobia is a contrived fear or prejudice fomented by the existing Eurocentric and Orientalist global power structure.
-It is directed at a perceived or real Muslim threat through the maintenance and extension of existing disparities in economic, political, social and cultural relations, while rationalising the necessity to deploy violence as a tool to achieve ‘civilisational rehab’ of the target communities (Muslim or otherwise).
+It aims at a perceived or real Muslim threat through the maintenance and extension of existing disparities in economic, political, social and cultural relations, while rationalising the necessity to deploy violence as a tool to achieve ‘civilisational rehab’ of the target communities (Muslim or otherwise).
 Islamophobia reintroduces and reaffirms a global racial structure through which resource distribution disparities are maintained and extended”.

-So, the accusation being made against Boris Johnson is that he is harbouring an intense dislike or fear of Islam and Muslims, all of which fomented by the existing Eurocentric and Orientalist global power structure which, in many respects, he supposedly typifies.
+So, the accusation made against Boris Johnson is that he is harbouring an intense dislike or fear of Islam and Muslims, all of which fomented by the existing Eurocentric and Orientalist global power structure which, in many respects, he supposedly typifies.

 Problems with the term ‘Islamophobia’